 If your facility is truly committed to providing the best possible clinical care, don’t let a bad review derail you.
 Your addiction treatment facility provides a crucial service that can change someone’s life.
 Potential clients deserve to have the information they need to make a decision.

 Online reviews can also give you insight into your clients’ experiences at your facility.
 Those reviews become part of your program’s online presence, and can attract new clients.
 Both good and bad reviews can work in your favor–if you handle them right.

 The Power of Online Reviews

 More and more people each year are reading online reviews on a regular basis.
 These reviews can play a major role when people make decisions–about eating out, hotel options, or even doctor’s offices.
-If someone searches for addiction treatment and comes across your facility, online reviews give them a sense of your facility’s reputation.
+If someone searches for an addiction treatment center and comes across your facility, online reviews give them a sense of your facility’s reputation.

 BrightLocal’s Local Consumer Review Survey 2016 evaluated how current consumers are reading and using online reviews of local businesses, revealing that:

 - 84% of people trust online reviews as much as a personal recommendation.

 - 90% of consumers read less than 10 reviews before forming an opinion about a business.

 - Positive reviews make 74% of consumers trust a local business more.